 It's important to note that there's a distinction here between material damages – damages to the vehicles or possessions – and bodily injury.

-Bodily injury damages can currently only be recovered from the Road Accident Fund (but who knows what will happen if the Road Accident Benefit Scheme comes to light).
+Bodily injury damages can currently only be recovered from the Road Accident Fund (but who knows what will happen if the Road Accident Benefit Scheme takes the RAF's place).

 So, naturally, nobody wants to admit fault in the event of an accident.
 Some people may even attempt to trick you into accepting responsibility, even though you might not have done anything wrong.
 Here are a few tips to keep your hands clean.